-On October 16, we brought together on a panel the parliamentarians Kunthida Rungruengkiat from Future Forward Party, Phetchompoo Kijburana from the Action Coalition for Thailand Party, Saratsanan Unnapporn from the Pheu Thai Party, and Chitpas Kridakorn from the Democrat Party.
-They discussed the challenges of being young parliamentarians sand how they are trying to challenge the status-quo inside and outside their parties.
+On October 16, we brought together in panel discussion young parliamentarians, including Kunthida Rungruengkiat from Future Forward Party, Phetchompoo Kijburana from the Action Coalition for Thailand Party, Saratsanan Unnapporn from the Pheu Thai Party, and Chitpas Kridakorn from the Democrat Party.
+They discussed the challenges of being young parliamentarians and how they are trying to challenge the status-quo inside and outside their parties.

 On October 26, MA students Nattakorn Asunee Na Ayudhaya, Pongkarn Boonsema, Kwanchanok Kongchoksamai, Amornchot Singh, and Naphat Sukcharoenchok organised the Re(mind)set: rethink before you think(ทิ้ง) public event at FREC to learn and raise awareness about plastic waste and how they can be transformed into valuable products.
 They welcomed speakers Ms. Papawee Pongthanavaranon (Pear Papawee), co-founder of Refill Station Bangkok and Better Moon café, Medhawarintr Dhanarachwattana from Precious Plastic Bangkok, and the Assistant Professor Dr Prinya Thaewanarumitkul, the Vice-Rector for Sustainability and Administration at Thammasat University and the Founder of “Kayaking for Chao Phraya”.
 You can learn more about the event here.